- Get Help

 Appalachian State University has a site license for the EndNote software.
 It may be downloaded and installed on campus computers from the Software Center (icon usually on top left of desktop).

 Appalachian faculty, staff and students may also install the software on their personal computers.
 Discs for installing EndNote for both Windows and Apple Mac are available for checkout at the service desk in Belk Library.
 We can also help you download from an USB drive.
-Distance Education students may request that a CD be mailed to them by contacting Greg Beavers (email@example.com or 828-262-2781).
+Distance Education students may request that a CD or USB drive be mailed to them by contacting Greg Beavers (firstname.lastname@example.org or 828-262-2781).

 EndNote Online is a user-friendly, web-based reference organizer with online storage for references.
 It is a time-saving solution for students and researchers, designed to help students format bibliographies.
 It is fully integrated with ISI Web of Knowledge.